project-akri/akri/README.md

 - Proposals for enhancements such as new Discovery Handler implementations can be found in the [proposals folder](./docs/proposals)

 ## Roadmap
-Akri was built to be extensible.
+Akri is built to be extensible.
 We currently have ONVIF, udev, OPC UA Discovery Handlers, but as a community, we hope to continuously support more protocols.
 We have created a [Discovery Handler implementation roadmap](./docs/roadmap.md#implement-additional-discovery-handlers) in order to prioritize development of Discovery Handlers.
 If there is a protocol you feel we should prioritize, please [create an issue](https://github.com/deislabs/akri/issues/new/choose), or better yet, contribute the implementation!

 To see what else is in store for Akri, reference our [roadmap](./docs/roadmap.md).